-At 31 March 2016, it is estimated that a general increase of 100 basis points in interest rates, with all other variables held constant, would reduce the Company's profit after tax and retained profits by approximately US\$19,000 (2015: increase US\$241,000).
+At 31 March 2017, it is estimated that a general increase of 100 basis points in interest rates, with all other variables held constant, would increase the Company's profit after tax and retained profits by approximately US\$272,000 (2016: decrease of US\$19,000).

 The sensitivity analysis above has been determined assuming that the change in interest rates had occurred at the end of reporting period and had been applied to the exposure to interest rate risk for both derivative and non-derivative financial instruments in existence at that date.
-The 100 (2015: 100) basis points increase or minimal decrease represents management's assessment of a reasonably possible change in interest rates over the period until the next fiscal end of reporting period.
-The analysis is performed on the same basis for 2015.
+The 100 (2016: 100) basis points increase or minimal decrease represents management's assessment of a reasonably possible change in interest rates over the period until the next fiscal end of reporting period.
+The analysis is performed on the same basis for the year ended 31 March 2016.